-Actions are a great way to address common themes and ultimately increase the engagement of your teams.
-Common feedback is that employees often feel like they are not being listened to, and they are not sure whether anything is being done with the feedback that they provide.
-With this functionality people leaders can show that they are taking their feedback seriously and that display to both employees and executives what actions they are taking, to improve the team's engagement.
+Actions are a great way to address common themes and, ultimately, to improve the engagement of your teams.
+Common feedback is that employees often feel they are not being listened to, and are unsure if any actions are taken from the feedback they provide.

 Enabling actions for people leaders

 Administrators can enable the Actions feature in the Access Control settings.
 They can do this for different access control groups and they can control the level of access that individuals have for this functionality.
 To enable actions: